Skip to main content

 --allExpand all version sub-rows inline below each worker.

---jsonOutput as JSON (includes name, has_tool, description).
+--jsonOutput as JSON (includes id, name, has_tool, description).

 geoengine describe